Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: StructBioReasoner Architecture

 \section{StructBioReasoner Architecture}

-StructBioReasoner enables scalable biologics discovery by providing an agentic reasoning layer that makes autonomous decisions about tool selection, parameter configuration, and computational resource allocation and orchestrates HPC-scale tools across federated HPC resources via the Academy agentic framework~\cite{pauloski2025academy}(\autoref{fig:sbr_arch}).
+StructBioReasoner enables scalable biologics discovery by providing an agentic reasoning layer that makes autonomous decisions about tool selection, parameter configuration, and computational resource allocation and orchestrates HPC-scale tools across federated HPC resources via the Academy agentic framework~\cite{pauloski2025academy}: \autoref{fig:sbr_arch}.
 Our approach includes several core agents, each given access to a subset of literature synthesis, knowledge representation, molecular design, and reasoning tools to accomplish its expert task.

+The framework is designed to be modular and extensible: each agent defines a standard interface over its inputs and outputs, allowing new tools to be integrated as drop-in replacements for any subtask.
+For instance, the binder design agent currently supports diffusion-based, iterative refinement, and language model-driven strategies, but its interface readily accommodates emerging generative approaches such as flow matching models as they mature.
+Likewise, the reasoning and planning agents are LLM-agnostic; newer reasoning models can be substituted without modifying the agent coordination logic.
+Table 1 provides a snapshot of the current tool--agent mappings and is expected to grow as new methods become available.

-For a given target, our planning and reasoning agent first engages a RAG-based literature agent, HiPerRAG~\cite{gokdemir2025hiperrag} to infer protein-protein interactions (PPIs), typically referred to as the interactome.
-The resulting PPIs and the entire interactome are examined by the Reasoning agent to identify pathways of interest to intervene via targeted design of peptide-based therapeutics before selecting a subset of the interactome to the protein structure prediction agent to predict the putative complex structures.
-The molecular simulation agent then builds and executes long-timescale MD simulations on each interactome pair, and returns a confidence score for each pair representing the most probable interface to target with biologics.
+For a given target, our \textit{Reasoning Agent} first engages a RAG-based literature agent, HiPerRAG~\cite{gokdemir2025hiperrag} to infer protein-protein interactions (PPIs), typically referred to as the interactome.
+The resulting PPIs and the entire interactome are examined by the Reasoning Agent to identify pathways of interest to intervene via targeted design of peptide-based therapeutics before selecting a subset of the interactome to the protein structure prediction agent to predict the putative complex structures.
+The \textit{Molecular Simulation Agent} then builds and executes long-timescale MD simulations on each interactome pair, and returns a confidence score for each pair representing the most probable interface to target with biologics.
 This allows the Reasoning agent to determine the most likely interface from the target protein's perspective (an IDP loop, surface or any adjacent region) that can be used to design the peptide/protein-based binder.